Exploring the Use of Autonomous Unmanned Vehicles for Supporting Power Grid Operations: Introduction

-While extensive research has examined the integration of electric vehicles (EVs) into power systems (e.g., \cite{lopes2010integration,ota2011autonomous}), research on using autonomous vehicles to support grid operations has been very limited.
+Although extensive research has examined the integration of electric vehicles (EVs) into power systems (e.g., \cite{lopes2010integration,ota2011autonomous,taghizadegan2022dominated}), research on using autonomous vehicles to support grid operations has been very limited.
 Compared with traditional EVs, autonomous vehicles bring key advantages to power grid support, including \textbf{enhanced operational autonomy}, \textbf{higher flexibility}, and \textbf{improved safety} under challenging weather and road conditions.
 Some studies \cite{kim2018enhancing,saboori2021optimal} have explored the role of mobile energy storage units in grid operations, often in the form of trailer-mounted batteries that require separate transport.
-However, the specifications such as storage capacity, quantity, modeling, and availability, are generally different from those of autonomous vehicles.
-In this work, we aim to develop a framework for integrating autonomous vehicles in grid operations.
-The task involves comprehensive decision-making that balances the needs of power systems and the constraints of vehicles and transportation systems.
-To that end, we first present an optimal routing formulation, which enables each autonomous vehicle to quickly determine the best routes and costs to candidate locations.
+However, the specifications for the energy storage units such as storage capacity, modeling, and availability, differ from those of autonomous vehicles.
+Other research has examined autonomous vehicles for other applications \cite{zhou2020design,paparella2024electric}, but the integration into power system operations remains underexplored.
+In this work, we aim to develop a framework for integrating autonomous vehicles into grid operations.
+The task involves decision-making that balances the needs of power systems and the constraints of vehicles and transportation systems.
+Hence, we first present an optimal routing formulation, which enables each autonomous vehicle to quickly determine the best routes and costs to candidate locations.
 After that, we introduce a mixed-integer optimization model that integrates autonomous vehicles to assist power systems in maintaining power balance while minimizing the total operating cost.
 To tackle the nonlinearity in the optimization problem, we leverage McCormick relaxation to develop an exact and tractable reformulation, which enables real-time routing and dispatch of autonomous vehicles to support routine power grid operations.